 However, I do know both personally, and from my clients, how devastating it feels to be on the outside during teenage years.
-For me the worst of it was ages 11 through 12, and it had mostly dissipated by 13 years old.
-For a lot of the clients I work with it can carry on through high school age as well.
+I experienced being left out mostly ages 11 through 12 and it was painful.
+Many clients I work with continue to feel this pain through high school.

 For the boys and girls who come to therapy because they are disincluded, we work hard on assertiveness (not to be confused with rudeness or aggressiveness).
 It seems kids who are not included lack the ability to confidently assert themselves.
 They express a weakness in their opinions that leaves them open to ridicule.
 They don’t defend themselves when they are teased, they struggle to tease back, and they personalize the off-handed things their peers say.
 It is hard work, but not impossible work, to help these teenagers change how they relate to other teens.